couchbaselabs/dcp-documentation/spec.md

 necessarily the same across clusters, then we can possibly unify Sequence Number and CAS]

+> `aaron@:` This depends on the guarantees we want CAS to provide.
+If the
+> only thing CAS needs to provide is that if you change an item, the CAS
+> will change, then there is no reason we *couldn't* do this, but it's
+> worth considering the risks of giving CAS any obvious meaning beyond
+> its current purpose, and what expectations we might be setting for
+> users.

 #### Base Data Set

 A Base Data Set is a logical, starting set of distinct keys and their